The page has been translated by Gen AI.

 Caution

-• After connecting to the server, be sure to perform the disconnect operation (Umount, disconnect network drive) before releasing the VPC Endpoint.
+• Connect to the server and be sure to perform the disconnect operation (Umount, disconnect network drive) before releasing the VPC Endpoint.
 If you release it without OS operations, a status error (Hang) may occur on the connected server.
-For detailed information on disconnecting the server, refer to Disconnect Server.
+For detailed information on disconnecting the server, see 서버 연결 해제하기.

-• High-performance SSD Even with the disk type, data sharing is possible by connecting a VPC Endpoint, but be careful as it does not guarantee sufficient performance of the high-performance SSD for connecting internal VPC resources.
+• High‑performance SSD disks can also share data by connecting a VPC Endpoint, but be aware that they do not guarantee sufficient performance for connecting internal VPC resources.

 Reference

-• The VPC Endpoint of the replica can be modified when the replication status is stopped.
+• The VPC Endpoint of a replica can be modified only when the replication status is stopped.

-• The VPC Endpoint of the backup can be modified when the backup status is stopped.
+• The VPC Endpoint of the backup can be modified only when the backup status is stopped.

-You can cancel unused File Storage to reduce operating costs.
-However, if you cancel the service, the running service may be stopped immediately, so you should consider the impact of service interruption sufficiently before proceeding with the cancellation.
+You can reduce operating costs by terminating unused File Storage.
+However, terminating the service may cause the running service to stop immediately, so you should thoroughly consider the impact of service interruption before proceeding with the termination.

 Caution

-• Service termination is possible for File Storage volumes without a VPC Endpoint connection.
+• You can terminate the service for a File Storage volume that does not have a VPC Endpoint connection.
 Remove all VPC Endpoints before terminating the service.

-• If the volume is in Available, Error, Inactive state, it can be terminated.
+• If the volume is in the Available, Error, or Inactive state, it can be deleted.

-• The original using Replication or Disk Backup can be terminated after deleting the relevant policy.
+• The original that is using replication or disk backup can be terminated after deleting the corresponding policy.

-• The replica can be terminated after the replication policy is deleted.
+• A replica can be terminated after the replication policy is deleted.

-• The backup copy can be terminated after stopping the backup policy log.
+• Backup copies can be terminated after the backup policy is stopped.

 To cancel File Storage, follow the steps below.

-3. File Storage List On the page, select the resource to cancel, and click the Cancel Service button.
+3. On the File Storage list page, select the resource to cancel and click the Cancel Service button.

-4. When termination is complete, check on the File Storage List page whether the resource has been terminated.
+4. When termination is complete, verify on the File Storage List page whether the resource has been terminated.

 ServiceWatch Metrics